Rise to Success: Career Highlights of Paul George

 From career breakthroughs to professional milestones, explore how Paul George made an impact.

 Paul George, nicknamed "PG-13", is an American professional basketball player currently playing for the Philadelphia 76ers in the NBA.
-A nine-time NBA All-Star and six-time All-NBA Team selection, his career also includes being a four-time NBA All-Defensive Team member.
-He is known for his all-around game and scoring ability.
+A nine-time NBA All-Star, he has also been selected six times for the All-NBA Team and four times for the NBA All-Defensive Team, marking him as one of the premier players in the league.

-On November 18, 2008, Paul George recorded 25 points and 10 rebounds against Saint Mary's, and his one-handed slam dunk over Mickey McConnell earned him SportsCenter's number 1 "Play of the Day".
+On November 18, 2008, Paul George made a one-handed slam dunk over Mickey McConnell that earned him SportsCenter's number 1 "Play of the Day" during a game against Saint Mary's.

-On February 9, 2009, Paul George scored a then career-high 29 points to lead the Fresno State Bulldogs to an 88–82 victory over Boise State.
+On February 9, 2009, Paul George scored a then career-high 29 points to lead the Fresno State Bulldogs to a victory over Boise State.

 On March 31, 2010, Paul George announced his decision to forgo his final two seasons of college eligibility at Fresno State and enter the 2010 NBA draft.